War tourism: 21st century

-Former security professional Rick Sweeney formed War Zone Tours in 2008, while another of the companies operating in this market was begun by a former New York Times journalist Nicholas Wood.
+Former security professional Rick Sweeney formed War Zone Tours in 2008, while another of the companies operating in this market was begun by a former The New York Times journalist Nicholas Wood.
 Sweeney is part of a group of tour guides who take tourists to countries that have experienced or are mired in conflict.
 A tourist on a trip to Baghdad in 2010 might have paid up to $40,000.

-2014 reported war tourism was on the increase and included tourists in Israel to spectate on the Syrian Civil War.
+In 2014, war tourism was reportedly on the increase and included tourists in Israel to spectate on the Syrian Civil War.
 The desire for the experience and the documentation and photographing of it through social networking could be helping to increase war tourism, according to a Tel Aviv-based journalist.
 War tourism in Israel is also covered in the 2011 documentary film War Matador by Avner Faingulernt and Macabit Abramson.
+The Syrian civil war is attracting adventure-seekers.
+According to retired Israel Defense Forces colonel Kobi Marom, who leads tours of the war zone across the Israeli border, tourists are interested in seeing the conflict and go "crazy" when they learn that they are probably being observed by Al-Qaeda militants.